 Our practices at the Center are influenced and inspired by the Navajo tradition of Peacemaking.
 This is a healing practice.

 Building on a traditional Native American approach to justice, the Center’s peacemaking programs focus on healing and community restoration rather than punishment.

 Project Reset is a diversion program offering a new response to a low-level arrest that is proportionate, effective, and restorative.

 Restorative Justice in Schools

-We've implemented restorative justice programs in five New York City high schools aimed at strengthening relationships school-wide.
+We implemented restorative justice programs in five New York City high schools to strengthen relationships school-wide.

 Restorative Justice and Intimate Partner Violence